Was it just a matter of time?

 The big IF: Potential benefits for self-publishing writers

 Penguin CEO Makinson told the Wall Street Journal, “Authors increasingly are willing to pay for self-publishing if the publisher plays a big role in distribution, marketing and promoting the title via social media.”
+Since a reputed publishing company tend to have a dedicated digital marketing team for the promotion of the stories and books, therefore authors often like to sell their works with the help of such a company.
+A publisher tends to hire a national SEO agency for nationwide promotion of the author’s content with the use of advanced marketing strategies.

 I asked Keith Ogorek about this.
 Here’s our exchange: